betheden/hebrew-grammar/content/participle_active.rst

 function independently as their own grammatical entity, but they often introduce entire clauses that function either as adjectives or nouns.
-When used verbally, the active participle is closely related in meaning to the prefix conjugation; they are both often used to describe frequentive or durative action and can function as either a verbal complement or a finite verb.
+When used verbally, the active participle is closely related in meaning to the Imperfect verb; they are both often used to describe frequentive or durative action and can function as either a verbal complement or a finite verb.